 Applications of Honing

-The primary function of the honing process is for achieving accurate dimensions of cylindrical holes.
+The primary function of the honing process is to achieve accurate dimensions of cylindrical holes.
 It is ideal for finishing the internal surfaces of I.C. engine cylinders, hydraulic cylinders, and other cylinders where retention of lubricant film over the surface is necessary.

 Applications of honing in industries include automotive, aerospace, oil and gas, aviation, agricultural engineering, etc. The honing process is used in the production of the following parts: